 “The fintech sector is flush with funding.
 Thus, raising capital is not about how much you raise, but who you raise it from.
 It was imperative for us to receive a smart money investment that can propel us to the next level.
 Partnering up with a capacity such as Javier Perez and his team at GPT with their unique insight into the paytech industry is about getting knowledge and network into our company.”

-Corona fueling subscription surge
+Corona fuelling subscription surge

-The funding from GPT will be earmarked to penetrate new European markets, grow the staff by 100 percent over the next 12-24 months and develop new features to the “unique machine learning with a human touch” software solution that can take Subaio to the next level in the wake of the Corona pandemic, which has created a steep increase in the global subscription market – e.g. with Netflix:
+The funding from GPT will be earmarked to penetrate new European markets, grow the staff by 100 percent over the next 12-24 months and develop new features to the “unique machine learning with a human touch” software solution.
+That can take Subaio to the next level in the wake of the Corona pandemic, which has created a steep increase in the global subscription market – e.g. with Netflix:

 “The average consumer has between 8-11 subscriptions.
-Thus, banks’ customer support resources managing claims to unwanted or unrecognized subscriptions are sharply rising.
+Thus, banks’ customer support resources managing claims to unwanted or unrecognised subscriptions are sharply rising.
 Sometimes, banks are advising clients to simply cut their cards and replace them with new ones to cancel a subscription, which is an expensive exercise costing 20-50 euro per contact, and therefore we aim to offer this cancellation button as a white label solution to the entire financial industry,” ends Thomas Laursen